imsdev/ims-devops-java-jenkins/README.md

 The following scenario includes a developer commiting code to a Git staging repository.
 After the code has been committed Jenkins compiles and and builds the source and then FTP the jar file to z/OS.
 Upon completion of this step, Jenkins creates and starts a z/OSMF workflow to enable a Java Messaging Proccessing (JMP) on z/OS.

 For an introduction about DevOps with IMS, see [DevOps and IMS: Getting Started](https://developer.ibm.com/zsystems/2018/02/20/devops-ims-getting-started).

+For information about authentication and build triggers with Jenkins see the [Wiki](https://github.com/imsdev/share2018/wiki)

 ### This demonstration uses Jenkins to:
   * Build a Java project from GitHub and deploy the build to IMS